 Interference from FM broadcasting

 ILS localizer, VOR, GBAS and VDL Mode 4 receivers are vulnerable to intermodulation and saturation effects from FM broadcast transmissions from the band 87–108 MHz.
 Guidelines for States, when assessing compatibility between assignments for FM broadcasting and aeronautical radionavigation (ILS/VOR), have been agreed in the ITU-R (Recommendation ITU-R.SM 1009 refers).
-ITU-R Recommendation M.1841 addresses the issue of the compatibility between GBAS and FM sound broadcasting.
+Recommendation ITU-R M.1841 addresses the issue of the compatibility between GBAS and FM sound broadcasting.
 Report ITU-R M.2147 addresses issues relevant to the compatibility between the ICAO standard VDL Mode 4 air-ground data link and FM sound broadcasting.
 The need to secure compatibility from the introduction of digital sound broadcasting in the frequency band 87–108 MHz has been addressed in Resolution 413 (WRC-12).

 Note.— Additional information related to the effects of interference from FM broadcasting on aeronautical use of the band 108–117.975 MHz is contained in Attachment G and in Volume II of this handbook.